Lynkels2/100-days-of-code/log.md

 **Today's Progress**: Woow day50 halfway down this challange i continued working on tic tac toe from freecodecamp need to put in more effort in finishing this.

-### Day51: August 14th 2017
+### Day50/: August 14th 2017

-**Today's Progress**: COuldn't do anything today feeling down have issues with my sytem and work. it'll get better i know.
+**Today's Progress**: COuldn't do anything today feeling down have issues with my laptop and work. it'll get better i know.

+### Day51: August 15th 2017

+**Today's Progress**: I was able to get my laptop back up and running so i got back to coding Tictactoe project and also found some usefu; resources onie that i read.

+**Thoughts**: I went through a lot this weekend laptop wanted to fail me but i refused.
+So this is me trying to switch from windows to ubuntu and in the process i destroyed the laptop.

+### Day 52: August 16th 2017

+**Today's Progress**: I was able to complete the design and styling for tictactoe now i have to figure out the logical part that's javascript.
+Besides i av started looking iut for what next on my list of learning.

+**Thoughts** Arguable i don't regret going through the stress i went through because right now i'm madly in love with ubuntu.

+### Day 53: August 17th 2017

+**Today's Progress**: Work still in progress this has been the slowest project i have worked on o freecodecamp but i'm still pushing.

+**Thoughts** I'm really ooking forward to collect my Front end certificate.

+### Day 54: August 18th 2017

+**Today's Lessons**: Today was a good day.
+Good friday i was able to round up at least 95% of tictactoe.
+I started Wes Bos what the flexbox yeah and it's for a period of 20days wish me luck hope to learn new exciting things.

+**Thoughts** It'll be nice if at Day 100 i've built a significant app.
+Working on that. i also like to make a twitter bot. that's in progress too.